API

 Step 1.
 Provide information about your network infrastructure

 Step 2.
-Verify your router compatibility
+Verify router compatibility

-• Support anycast tunneling to efficiently route traffic from Gcore’s network to your origin.
+• Support anycast tunneling to efficiently route traffic from Gcore’s network to your origin

-• Allow configuration of multiple tunnels per internet service provider (ISP).
+• Allow configuration of multiple tunnels per internet service provider (ISP)

-• Support maximum segment size (MSS) clamping to prevent fragmentation of larger packets and optimize data transmission through the tunnel.
+• Support maximum segment size (MSS) clamping to prevent fragmentation of larger packets and optimize data transmission through the tunnel

 Step 3.
 Verify IRR entries